Polycera tricolor

 Polycera tricolor, commonly known as the three-color polycera, is a species of sea slug, a nudibranch, a shell-less marine gastropod mollusc in the family Polyceridae.
 It occurs in the Pacific Northwest, ranging from southern Alaska southward to northern Mexico, at depths down to about 60 m.

 Description

 This nudibranch grows to a length of about 2 cm.
 The basic colour is pale, translucent bluish-white.
 The five to eleven frontal appendages, and the four to six extra-branchial appendages, the rhinophores and the gills all have black bases, yellow transverse bands and white tips.
 A yellow stripe runs along the midline of the back towards the tip of the tail and there is sometimes another yellow line that rims the margin of the foot.

 Distribution

 Polycera tricolor is native to the northeastern Pacific Ocean.
-Its range extends from Southern Alaska and British Columbia to Baja California and northern Mexico, nd its depth range is down to about 60 m.
+Its range extends from Southern Alaska and British Columbia to Baja California and northern Mexico, and its depth range is down to about 60 m.